svirmi/learngolang/README.md

-# Some scripts and excercises
+# Some golang scripts and excercises
 Learning golang